-Course fee for 2013 is $1850 for early bird discount and $1950 for later registrations.
+Course fee for 2014 is $1850 for early bird discount and $1950 for later registrations.
 You may register online or email us for forms to submit in the mail.
-A $259 deposit is required upon registration to hold your place in the course and the course is very likely to fill before spring of 2013.
+A $259 non-refundable deposit is required upon registration to hold your place in the course and the course is very likely to fill before spring of 2014.
 The remaining balance due in cash or check is due three weeks prior to course date for the late course fee, and it is due ten weeks before for the early bird course fee.
 The course is filled on a first come first serve basis.
 The student-instructor ratio will ensure that participants receive an exceptional level of training.
 Yes, this course is about 20-35% more expensive than most other permaculture design courses.
 And our past students have affirmed that the course delivers a value according to what is offered here.
 We deliver a different experience than other courses due in large part to the decade of large investment in land and infrastructure systems here which range from extensive earthworks to high performance buildings to hundreds of species and varieties to interact with.
 These have required much time and expense and the course is priced according to what is accessed and offered by the experience.
-We are sure you will find it to be worth far more than 9 days of your time and expense.
+We are sure you will find it to be worth far more than 10 days of your time and expense.
 We also may be offering one to two enrollments for a work-trade.
 If interested in this please send a resume and/or portfolio to us with a letter describing your interest and skills.

 University credit can be arranged through your own school via Ben Falk (M.A.L.D.), course instructor who can sign off on studies completed even if the sending school requires a Master's degree of instructors.
 Payment Payment can be made with cash, check, travelers check, or money orders.
 Please make checks payable to Whole Systems Skills.
 If you cancel enrollment at least 10 (ten) weeks prior to the start date we will refund all payments less the deposit.
 No refunds will be given for cancellations after the 10 (ten) week deadline.